-How many people are homeless in Houston, Harris County, and Fort Bend County?
+How many people are homeless in Houston, Harris County, Fort Bend County, and Montgomery County?
 How are Veterans, families, children, and other vulnerable populations affected by homelessness?
-The Coalition for the Homeless works to help answer these questions by conducting an annual Point-In-Time Homeless Count (and this year, a survey!).
+The Coalition for the Homeless works to help answer these questions by conducting an annual Homeless Count & Survey.

-Where: All of Houston, Harris County, and Fort Bend County
+Where: All of Houston, Harris County, Fort Bend County, and Montgomery County

-- January 27: Harris County outside of the 610 Loop, west of Hardy Toll Road and Highway 288; and all of Fort Bend County
+- January 25: Harris County outside of the 610 Loop, east of Hardy Toll Road and Highway 288; and Montgomery County, east of I-45

 Why we count: